 Losing a loved one is a very emotional and trying experience.
 Often, the pain of losing a loved one is exacerbated by the knowledge that the accident was the result of somebody else’s negligence or recklessness.
 When a person is wrongfully killed, family members have the right to file a wrongful death suit for damages.
-In such cases, a Gahanna wrongful death lawyer can help families file a claim for damages.
+In such cases, a wrongful death lawyer serving Gahanna from Bressman Law can help families file a claim for damages.

 For a free legal consultation with a wrongful death attorney in Gahanna, call (614) 538-1116

 Who Can File a Wrongful Death Suit in Ohio?

 Not everyone can file a wrongful death suit in Ohio.
 Instead, Ohio Revised Code Section 2125.02 states that only the personal representative of the deceased can file a wrongful death suit for damages.
 This may be a family member or another party.
 However, the wrongful death claim is filed for the benefit of surviving family members, including the spouse of the deceased, any children of the deceased, and the deceased’s parents.

 The damages that may be awarded in the case of the wrongful death of a loved one include the loss of support of the deceased, loss of services, loss of companionship, loss of prospective inheritance, and mental anguish, according to Ohio Revised Code Section 2125.02.
 The specific amount awarded will vary on a case-by-case basis.
 In Ohio, there is no limit on the amount of damages that may be awarded in a wrongful death case, either economic or non-economic.